stdiopt/egoe/README.md

 https://stdiopt.github.io/egoe/

-Exploring `entity component system` pattern in go and webgl2 instancing
+Exploring `entity component system` pattern in go and a couple other things

+- webgl2 instancing
+- multitouch

 After a couple of tries/benchmarks on different methods I came up with this